uncms-dev/uncms/docs/links-app.md

 You can control what kind of redirect is used with the `permanent` boolean field.
 It defaults to being off, i.e. it will use a 302 Found (temporary) redirect.

-There is a 'New window' field, which is an instruction to open the link in a new window.
-This does nothing by itself; you will need to handle this in your navigation template.